Israel Regardie (1907 – 1985)

 Regardie continued with his occult studies and already established as a co-author, published the first of his own books A Garden of Pomegranates and The Tree of Life in 1932.
 The first contained his Qabalistic studies and was based on research and knowledge gleaned from various sources.
 The Tree of Life however was based on the teachings of the Golden Dawn, which had ceased to exist in 1903.
 When published it caused a lot of excitement among the occult elite and was considered one of the most complete and understandable texts on practical magic ever written.
-That same year 1932 he became secretary to Thomas Burke.
+That same year 1932 he became secretary to the British author/poet Thomas Burke.

 Although the original Golden Dawn had ceased to exist, it continued to live on through its descendant orders, the Stella Matutina and the Alpha et Omega.
 As a result of The Tree of Life and with the encouragement and assistance of one of its members, Dion Fortune, Regardie was invited to join the Stella Matutina in 1933.
 However as had happened to the original order, there was much infighting among its leaders and the order was in an advanced state of decline.
 Regardie due to his extraordinary abilities made rapid progress through the grades, but considered the chiefs to be more concerned with attaining grandiose titles than with the practice of magic.
 He also concluded that the Order and its teachings would not survive much longer without some effort to place its teachings in the hands of a greater number of people, those who could appreciate them.
 After reaching the grade of Theoricus Adeptus Minor, he left the Order in December of 1934.